slowernews/hamster-system/README.md

 - in GTD, undivisible tasks are called actions.
 Actions are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

-- if you need to detail an action (sometimes a file or a folder name):
+- if you need to detail an action:

         Insert a comment: (comment)
         Example: Write a mail to Susy (your comment here)